Wedding Budget 101: How to Stop Overspending By Creating a Budget

-According to wedding publisher The Knot, American couples spent an average of $33,931 on their wedding in 2018.
-That’s not even including the honeymoon!
+Prepare yourself for some sticker shock.
+According to wedding publisher The Knot, American couples spent an average of $30,000 on their wedding ceremony and reception in 2022 — and that figure doesn’t even include the wedding rings or honeymoon!

 Fresh off the high of the proposal, you and your future spouse need to come together to answer some vital questions.

-How will you be paying for the wedding?
+- How will you pay for the wedding?